DaniKia/Fearless/replit.md

 **2025-11-13**: Confusion Matrix Analysis for Speaker Identification
 - **Added --confusion-matrix flag** to sid_main.py for detailed error analysis
   - Shows top 20 most-confused speaker pairs (e.g., "FIDO1 confused as NSCTM: 45 times")
-  - Usage: `!python sid_main.py --batch 1000 --confusion-matrix`
+  - Usage: `!python sid_main.py --dataset Dev --confusion-matrix`
 - **Removed speaker limit** from per-speaker accuracy display
   - Previously only showed stats when ≤20 speakers, now shows all speakers
   - Helps diagnose accuracy issues on a per-speaker basis
+- **Changed default batch behavior**: When `--batch` is not specified, processes ALL files in dataset
+  - Previously defaulted to 5 files; now defaults to all files for better analysis
+  - Use `--batch N` to explicitly limit to N files for quick testing
 - **Modular design**: Confusion matrix functions in sid_evaluator.py are generic and reusable for ASR or other modules

 **2025-11-13**: Auto-Detection for ASR_track2 and SID Speaker Labels